saezlab/PROMISE_lung_multiomics/Project lung multiomics.md

 21.10.2021
 - [ ] tumor WGS raw data sharing (50-70 samles done)
 - [ ] metag 90 samples on the way.

+# Project 6: Lung multiomics
+Date 23-2-2022-- started at 2018- summer 24 + 3 more years followup

+ [PROMISE] Lung disease consortium
+Aim: to discover biomarker for therapy stage IV patients

+FF tissue --> WGS performed
+RNA-Seq almost half of samples are degreaded, there is backup tissue